enkidevs/curriculum/CSS/Drawing/css-pseudo-element.md

 ---
 ## Content

-*Pseudo elements* can be used in CSS to style specified parts of an element.
+*Pseudo elements* are used in CSS to style specified parts of an element.

-Using *::first-letter* pseudo element we can style the first letter of a text.
+By using `::first-letter` pseudo element we can style the first letter of a text.
 For example we can style the first letter of all `<p>` elements:

 ```
 p::first-letter{